 - Your doctor will tell you how much RAVICTI to take and when to take it.

 - Your doctor may change your dose if needed.

 - Take RAVICTI with food.

-- RAVICTI is an oral liquid that is taken by mouth using an oral syringe or measuring cup.
-Ask your pharmacist for an oral syringe or measuring cup if you do not have one.
+- RAVICTI is an oral liquid that is taken by mouth using an oral syringe or dosing cup.
+Ask your pharmacist for an oral syringe or dosing cup if you do not have one.

 - Stay on the diet that your doctor gives you.

 - If you take too much RAVICTI, call your doctor or go to the nearest hospital emergency room right away.

 - Talk to your doctor about participating in a UCD registry.
 The purpose of this registry is to collect information about people with UCDs to improve care.
 For more information about the registry program call 1-855-823-2595 or visit www.ucdregistry.com.

 For people who have a nasogastric or gastric tube in place, RAVICTI should be given as follows: